 Franz Marc, we haven’t heard from you since the First World War.
 Why do you get in touch just now, after having kept silent for such a long time?

 Your works look back on a chequered history.
-At first art of the avant-garde, then ”degenerate art”, now classical modern art.
+At first art of the avant-garde, then ”Degenerated Art”, now classical modern art.
 Franz Marc as a mirror of the century, how do you deal with this role?

-Well, is was all over town that Goering was rather greedy and let himself be blinded by great names.
+Well, is was all over town, that Goering was rather greedy and let himself be blinded by great names.
 Later he fell flat on his face once again with the fake Vermeer by van Meegeren.
 He was all tinsel and glitter, running to fat.
-When he got wise to that he had fallen for a fake, he made the fake blue horses set up at his property of Carinhall as target for warm-up shooting for his hunting parties.
-Officially, it was just degenerate art, anyway.
+When he got wise to, that he had fallen for a fake, he made the fake blue horses set up at his property of Carinhall as target for warm-up shooting for his hunting parties.
+Officially, it was just degenerated art, anyway.

 Franz Marc, what happened then to your original picture?

-There were a couple of things that didn’t go too well.
+There were a couple of things, that didn’t go too well.
 I had reached a point, where I wanted to start all over again.
 The war, the parochial mindset at Benediktbeuern, the Blauer Reiter.
 The name Franz Marc became a burden for me more and more.
 The schoolmasterly manner of Kandinsky rather got on our nerves, in retrospect I felt like a guinea pig for his subsequent Bauhaus professorship.
 August got aware of this before me already and drew the consequences from it.
-And the way Kandinsky treated Gabriele (Gabriele Muenter, editor’s note) I found absolutely inacceptable.
+And the way, Kandinsky treated Gabriele (Gabriele Münter, editor’s note), I found absolutely inacceptable.
 Time to start over.